-InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 2.2 Candidate ensures inclusive learning by addressing the needs of diverse learners.
-VDOE 1 Diversity Candidate does not monitor learning.
-Instructional outcomes, activities and assignments, and classroom interactions convey low expectations for at least some learners.
-Candidate monitors the progress of the class as a whole but elicits no diagnostic information.
-Instructional outcomes, activities and assignments, and classroom interactions convey only modest expectations for learning and achievement.
-Candidate monitors the progress of groups of learners in the curriculum, making use of diagnostic prompts to elicit information.
-Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for learners.
-Candidate actively and systematically gathers and uses diagnostic information from individual learners and monitors their progress, Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for all learners.
+InTASC Key Element CEC Key Element 1 2 3 4 Evidence 2.2 Candidate ensures Does Not Meet Candidate does not Approaching Candidate monitors Meets Candidate monitors Exceeds Candidate actively inclusive learning by addressing the needs of diverse learners. monitor learning.
+Instructional outcomes, activities and assignments, and classroom the progress of the class as a whole but elicits no diagnostic information. the progress of groups of learners in the curriculum, making use of diagnostic prompts and systematically gathers and uses diagnostic information from individual learners VDOE 1 Diversity interactions convey low expectations for at least some learners.
+Instructional outcomes, activities and assignments, and classroom interactions convey only modest expectations for learning and achievement. to elicit information.
+Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for learners. and monitors their progress, Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for all learners.